byterubpay/byterub-site/_posts/2018-03-26-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-03-26.md

 **\<rehrar>** got it
 **\<suraeNoether>** and sarang will be back later today to talk about that
 **\<suraeNoether>** days like today, i want to hire a suresh noether
-**\<suraeNoether>** okay, next meeting, I want to talk about planning the first monero conference, and planning travel for sarang and i to other conferences between now and then
+**\<suraeNoether>** okay, next meeting, I want to talk about planning the first byterub conference, and planning travel for sarang and i to other conferences between now and then
-**\<suraeNoether>** i'm actually attending a bitcoin/blockchain event on april 25 in denver at one of the venues i'm looking at for the monero conference
+**\<suraeNoether>** i'm actually attending a bitcoin/blockchain event on april 25 in denver at one of the venues i'm looking at for the byterub conference
 **\<suraeNoether>** and I have a few meetings next week about it too
 **\<suraeNoether>** other than that, I got nothing left to chat about
 **\<nioc>** rehrar: I believe Bunz and QuarksLab have already been signed